 Dementia does bring about so many changes, and one of the most difficult is this change of roles in relationships, and the grief and loss that comes with that.

-Where once you were husband and wife, you say you now feel as though you are ‘just’ your husband’s carer.
+Where once you were husband and wife, you now feel as though you’re ‘just’ your husband’s carer.
 Your identity has changed, and your relationship has changed.
 It’s deeply painful territory.

-It may help to have some counselling to talk through all the issues that you are facing.
+It may help to have some counselling to talk through all the issues you’re facing.
 With a counsellor, your needs and feelings would be the focus.

 Consider meeting up with others who are going through the same thing, at a support group.
 You will realise it’s not about you or your relationship as such, it’s the painful fallout of supporting someone with a complex illness.
 It doesn’t necessarily have to be a support group for carers of people with dementia – it could be a general carers group.